flyingrobots/draft-punks/README.md

 ## Guten Tag, Meine Freunde

-The door creaks.
+_The door creaks.
 RGB light pours out like stained glass at a nightclub.
 Inside: bicycles hang from hooks, modular synths blink, an anime wall scroll flutters gently in the draft.
 An 80-inch screen above a neon fireplace displays a GitHub Pull Request in cathedral scale.
-Vape haze drifts like incense.
+Vape haze drifts like incense._

-A white rabbit sits calm at a ThinkPad plastered with Linux stickers.
-Beside him, spectacles sliding low, quill in hand, rises a man in powdered wig and Crocs — though here he is known as P.R.
-PhiedBach.
+_A white rabbit sits calm at a ThinkPad plastered with Linux stickers.
+Beside him, spectacles sliding low, quill in hand, rises a man in powdered wig and Crocs — a man who looks oddly lost in time, out of place, but nevertheless, delighted to see you._

 **PhiedBach** (bowing, one hand on his quill like a baton):

-*Ah… guten abend.
-Velkommen, velkommen to ze LED Bike Shed Dungeon.
+Ah… guten abend.
+Velkommen, velkommen to ze **LED Bike Shed Dungeon**.
 You arrive for your… how do you say… pull request?
-Sehr gut.*
+Sehr gut.

-*I am P.R.
-PhiedBach — Pieter Rabbit PhiedBach.
+I am **P.R.
+PhiedBach** — *Pieter Rabbit PhiedBach*.
 But in truth, I am Johann Sebastian Bach.
 Ja, ja, that Bach.
 Once Kapellmeister in Leipzig, composer of fugues und cantatas.
 Then one evening I followed a small rabbit down a very strange hole, and when I awoke... it was 2025.
-Das ist sehr verwirrend.*
+Das ist sehr verwirrend.

-He gestures conspiratorially toward the rabbit.
+*He gestures conspiratorially toward the rabbit.*

-*And zis… zis is CodeRabbit.
+And zis… zis is **CodeRabbit**.
 Mein assistant.
 Mein virtuoso.
-Mein BunBun (isn't he cute?).*
+Mein BunBun (isn't he cute?).

-BunBun's ears twitch.
+*BunBun's ears twitch.
 He does not look up.
-His paws tap a key, and the PR on the giant screen ripples red, then green.
+His paws tap a key, and the PR on the giant screen ripples red, then green.*

 **PhiedBach** (delighted):

-*You see?
+You see?
 Calm as a pond, but behind his silence there is clarity.
 He truly understands your code.
 I?
 I hear only music.
-He is ze concertmaster; I am only ze man waving his arms.*
+He is ze concertmaster; I am only ze man waving his arms.

-From the synth rack, a pulsing bassline begins.
-PhiedBach claps once.
+*From the synth rack, a pulsing bassline begins.
+PhiedBach claps once.*

-*Ah, ze Daft Punks again!
-Always two of them, helmets like Teutonic knights.
-Their music is fugue for robots.
+Ah, ze Daft Punks again!
+Delightful.
+Their helmets are like Teutonic knights.
+Their music is captivating, is it not?
 BunBun insists it helps him code.
-Even mein Crocs want to dance.*
+For me?
+It makes mein Crocs want to dance.

 ---

 ## Ze Problem: When Genius Becomes Cacophony

 GitHub cannot withstand BunBun's brilliance.
-His reviews arrive like a thousand voices at once — so many comments, so fastidious, that the page itself slows to a dirge.
+His reviews arrive like a thousand voices at once; so many comments, so fastidious, that the page itself slows to a dirge.
 Browsers wheeze.
 Threads collapse under their own counterpoint.

 Your choices are terrible:

 - Ignore ze feedback (barbaric!)
 - Drown in ze overwhelming symphony
 - Click "Resolve" without truly answering ze note